Check transit service availability by date

 A vector of specific dates to be checked.
 Can be character strings in #' "YYYY-MM-DD" format, or objects of class

-.
-This argument cannot be used withstart_date
+Date.
+This argument cannot be used withstart_dateorend_date.- start_date

 The start date for a continuous date range.
 Must be a single character string in "YYYY-MM-DD" format or a

-object.
-Must be used withend_date
+Dateobject.
+Must be used withend_date.- end_date

 The end date for a continuous date range.
 Must be a single character string in "YYYY-MM-DD" format or a

-object.
-Must be used withstart_date
+Dateobject.
+Must be used withstart_date.

 Value

-with four columns: date
+A data.table with four columns: date, total_services,

-(the proportion of active services).
+active_services, and pct_active (the proportion of active services).

 Details